MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 > [!NOTE]
 > The work you do in Power BI doesn't change the underlying semantic model.

 Semantic models are associated with *workspaces*, and a single semantic model can be part of many workspaces.
 When you open a workspace, the associated semantic models are listed.
 Each listed semantic model is a source of data available for one or more reports, and the semantic model can contain data that comes from one or more sources.
-Some examples are: an Excel workbook on OneDrive, or an on-premises SSAS tabular dataset, or a Salesforce dataset.
+Some examples are: an Excel workbook on OneDrive, or an on-premises SSAS (SQL Server Analysis Services) tabular dataset, or a Salesforce dataset.
 There are many different data sources supported, and we're adding new ones all the time.
 See the list of [dataset types that you can use with Power BI](../connect-data/service-get-data.md).

 Semantic models added by one workspace member are available to the other workspace members with an Admin, Member, or Contributor role.
-Semantic models are not available to members with a Viewer role.
+Semantic models aren't available to members with a Viewer role.

 In the following example, we selected **My workspace** and then filtered for **Semantic models.**